lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

  - change ngnix default website configuration to let users access the servers without inserting port numbers:
    ```
    wget "https://raw.githubusercontent.com/lvalnegri/workshops-setup_cloud_analytics_machine/master/nginx.conf"
-   nano nginx.conf
    sudo cp nginx.conf /etc/nginx/sites-available/default
    ```
+   You are free to change and/or delete any parts in the above conf file, using `nano nginx.conf` before the copy.

 If you plan to let the Rpi access the public internet, I suggest you first:
- - change the SSH port number to anything else between 1000 and 65535.
-To do that:
+ - change the SSH port number to anything else between 1000 and 65535
-   - open the
-   - change the number 22 to the one you prefer
-   - restart the ssh service
  - block the possibility for the root user to login from ssh connections
- - change the *ubuntu* user passwor to something strong
+ - if you chose a weak password for the *ubuntu* user, change it now!
  - add a certificate to allow secure SSL connections

-Having done the above, you can now configure the correct port forwarding in your router/modem related to the local static IP address you :
+Having done the above, you can now configure the correct port forwarding in your router/modem related to the local static IP address:
- - for SSH, SCP and SFTP open the port TCP/UDP xxx
+ - for SSH, SCP and SFTP open the port TCP/UDP 22 (or hopefully the different one you chose)
  - for HTTP open port TCP 80
  - for HTTPS open port TCP 443
 Moreover, make sure you have `Block WAN traffic` disabled.

-There are two more steps for an optimal configuration.
+There are two more steps for an optimal configuration:
- - having an intelligible domain name, instead of an ip address.
+ - link your public ip address to an intelligible domain name.
 Configure your personal domain name to point to your DDNS service
- - attaching the above domain name to a service that automatically [resolve and a](https://twitter.com/Andresrcs)u[Pi 3](r dynamic public IP address
+ - attach the above domain name to a service that automatically resolves your static hostname and your dynamic public IP address.

 <a name="credits"/>